-In order to ensure that homework is as effective as possible we must all play our part.
+In order to ensure that homework is as effective as possible we can all play our part.

-Teachers - will set high-quality homework, linked to schemes of learning and will feedback on it.
+Teachers - will set high-quality homework, linked to schemes of learning and will give feedback on it.

 Students - will complete their homework to the best of their ability.

 Parents/carers - will take responsibility for providing the right environment and correct type of support to ensure homework is completed.

 As parents / carers, please ensure your child has the right conditions (time, space, expectations) to complete the work.
 Students and parents can check what homework is set and when it is due on EduLink One (our homework portal).

 We know that it is not always possible at home to provide the right environment and support so we want students to be able to access these in school.